LukeTMiller/Neural-Networks/SnakeNeural/README.md

 2. Press R to resume training the snakes.

 # Directions:
-1. Download processing 3
+1. Download processing 3 (for free).
-2. Open "SnakeNeural" file
+2. Open "SnakeNeural" file.
-3. Press Run
+3. Press Run.

 # Information:
 As the game runs, in the debug console it will display the last generation, the average fitness for that generation, the best fitness score so far and information about the top 3 snakes in that generation.